There are seven steps for taking a train in China:

 What You Need to Board a Train in China:

-Thanks to the wide use of e-ticket service, paper tickets are not required when boarding a train in China.
-Only The passport/travel permit you used to buy the ticket (or ID card, or Mainland Travel Permit for passengers from Hong Kong, Macau, and Taiwan) is needed to board the train.
+Thanks to the widespread use of e-ticket services, passengers in China are not required to present paper tickets when boarding, provided they have been verified by China Railway.
+Only the passport/travel permit used for ticket purchase (or ID card, or Mainland Travel Permit for passengers from Hong Kong, Macau, and Taiwan) is needed for boarding the train.

 See How to Book China Train Tickets.